DataCoveEU/API4INSPIRE/ogc-api/GS-AppSchema.md

 order: 1
 ---

+# GeoServer App Schema Configuration
 In order to simplify the often painful process of App Schema configuration, we have created a tutorial based on a simple example that serves to illustrate the various options available without burdoning the user with a complex data model as often utilized in such tutorials.
 The individual sections of this tutorial are described below

-# Example FeatureType and Database
+## Example FeatureType and Database

 For the purpose of this tutorial, we have created a set of GML featureTypes and dataTypes with various associations between them.
 These serve to illustrate the various options available within GeoServer App Schema configuration.